Published on November 16, 2021

 Extra Points – Things To Keep In Mind

-Take notes: Write down all of the questions that were asked and answered; and take a few moments after each call, email or text to remember what you like, disliked or did not get answered.
+Take notes: Write down all of the questions that were asked and answered, and take a few moments after each call, email, or text to remember what you liked, disliked, or did not get answered.